mpkelly/react-with-i18n/README.md

 ```

 So this means you can use the property as follows.
 By default the key's value will be
-set as the React children property, which is the standard use-case.
+set as the React `children` property, which is the standard use-case.

 ````typescript jsx
 <Text i18n={"key"}/>
 ````

-However, you can set specify the target property
+However, you can set specify the target property youserlf

 ````typescript jsx
 //Same as above